gauravbhand1611/oms-documentation/documents/retail-operations/brokering/additional-settings.md

 To optimize inventory usage and fulfillment speed, retailers often split orders across multiple locations.
 However, this can result in high shipping costs, especially for low-value items.
 HotWax Commerce provides an option to set a Brokering shipment threshold value to avoid high shipping costs.
 If this threshold is set, orders will be allowed to split only if they are above the mentioned threshold.

-**Example:** 1- If an order contains two items—'Brown Belt' and 'Brown Wallet'—each worth $160, and the brokering threshold is set to $100, the items will be split if they are not available at the same location.
+**Example:**

-2- If an order contains a `Black Belt' of $80 and 'Brown Wallet' worth $160, the order will not be split as both the items should be above the threshold.
+1- If an order contains a `Black Belt' of $80 and a 'Brown Wallet' worth $160, the order will not be split as both items should be above the threshold.

-3- If an order contains a 'Black Belt' and 'Black Wallet' valued at $80 each, the order will not be split as both the item falls below the threshold.
+2- If an order contains a 'Black Belt' and 'Black Wallet' valued at $80 each, the order will not be split as both item falls below the threshold.

+3- If an order contains two items—'Brown Belt' and 'Brown Wallet'—each worth $160, and the brokering threshold is set to $100, the items will be split since both items are above the threshold.

 ### Steps to Implement